mahendravelagapudi099-wq/MMD/README.md

-# MeritRegistry (MDM) - Secure Document Management
+# MDM - Maritime Document Management

-A decentralized, blockchain-powered academic credential verification system.
-MERITREGISTRY ensures that certificates are tamper-proof, immutable, and instantly verifiable across the world using the Polygon blockchain.
+A decentralized, blockchain-powered platform for issuing, managing, and verifying maritime documents securely and globally.
+MDM ensures that maritime records are tamper-proof, immutable, and instantly verifiable across the world using the Polygon blockchain.

 ## 🚀 Key Achievements - Today at a Glance

-Today's focus was on enhancing the verification experience, improving accessibility via QR codes, and ensuring the platform is fully responsive for all devices.
+Today's focus was on transforming the platform into a professional, enterprise-grade maritime document management system with a focus on institutional trust and global interoperability.

+### 1. Enterprise Branding & UI Redesign

+- **Identity Shift**: Transitioned from "MeritRegistry" to **MDM (Maritime Document Management)** throughout the ecosystem.
+- **Maritime Aesthetic**: Implemented a professional Navy Blue and Teal design language, optimized for government bodies and regulatory institutions.
+- **Hero Transformation**: Redesigned the homepage hero section with authoritative messaging and maritime-focused iconography.

-### 1. Robust Verification Architecture
+### 2. Global Verification Engine

-- **Input Stability**: Refactored the `VerificationPage` to eliminate focus-loss issues and improve input handling for manual claim checks.
+- **Instant Lookup**: Enhanced the verification section to emphasize instant and global document integrity checks.
-- **Multi-Field Search**: Users can now search by either **Certificate ID** or **Student ID**, providing more flexibility for employers and registrars.
-- **Deep-Link Verification**: Syncing URL parameters with the verification engine allows for instant "one-click" verification from shared links.

-### 2. QR Scanning System (Mobile-Ready)

-- **New QR Scanner Page**: Implemented a real-time viewfinder using `@html5-qrcode` for instant cryptographic decoding from physical certificates.
-- **Integrated Scanning**: Integrated QR access points into the primary navigation and the Public Registry dashboard.
-- **Themed UI**: Customized the scanner interface with high-contrast, security-themed aesthetics to match the MeritRegistry design language.
+- **Blockchain Credibility**: Integrated Polygon Mainnet status indicators to highlight cryptographic security.
+- **Mobile Fidelity**: Ensured the new professional portal is fully responsive for field officers and port authorities.

-### 3. Responsiveness Audit & UI Refinement
+### 3. Institutional Readiness

-- **Mobile-First Optimization**: Audited all core pages (Home, Login, Dashboard, Portal) to ensure a premium experience on phones and tablets.
-- **Adaptive Layouts**: Fixed overflow issues on small screens, particularly with absolutely positioned controls on the Registry page.
-- **UI Standardization**: Standardized Navbar height and refined modal responsiveness in the Student Portal for a consistent "premium" feel.
-- **Repository Established**: Project is now fully version-controlled and pushed to [GitHub](https://github.com/mahendravelagapudi099-wq/MMD.git).
+- **How It Works**: Formalized the document issuance pipeline (Hash Registration -> Digital Signing -> Global Verification).
+- **Interoperability Standards**: Optimized the architecture for open maritime standards and controlled revocation audit trails.

 ## 🛠️ Technology Stack

-- **Frontend**: React, Tailwind CSS (Vanilla aesthetics), Lucide Icons.
+- **Frontend**: React, Tailwind CSS (Enterprise-Grade Minimalist), Lucide Icons.
-- **Blockchain**: Polygon (Amoy Testnet), Ethers.js.
+- **Blockchain**: Polygon Mainnet (Certified Path), Ethers.js.
 - **Storage**: Firebase (Firestore & Auth) for metadata and identity.
 - **Verification**: SHA-256 Cryptographic Hashing.